jamirawan/dox/Static/jekyll/google-analytics.md

 ---

-# Settup Google Analytics tracking on Jekyll page
+# Set up Google Analytics tracking on Jekyll page

 Depending on the theme you are using, it can be varies.
 Basically you need to add the GA tracking ID into the `_config.yml` then added into the `<head></head>` somewhere in the html file.